trilokacharya/ActiveMQRecorder/README.md

 JMSRecorder
 ===========

 Trying out rx.scala Observables.
-Aim is to create an Observable from an ActiveMQ Topic and write that to disk for now.
-Will add "replay" functionality so that this can act as a backup application for an ActiveMQ Topic
+Currently creates an observable for an ActiveMQ topic and a subscriber that writes out the messages from the observable.
+Will eventually add "replay" functionality, so that this application can act as a backup for ActiveMQ messages.